 When you find that the 2nd monitor is detected but not displaying, there are two possible causes for it i.e issue may be within the computer or the monitor itself.

-With computer, the reasons could be issues with graphics card, display settings of the second monitor, virus, or recently installed Windows updates.
+With a computer, the reasons could be issues with graphics card, display settings of the second monitor, virus, or recently installed Windows updates.

 On the other hand, the second monitor can also have internal problems.
 The second monitor may be faulty hence affecting its display.